akaspartan007/temppp-prompttt/new.md

 ### AI Product Finder Requirements

-Develop a rule-based AI Product Finder that simulates intelligent product discovery without relying on external machine learning services or third-party AI APIs.
-The purpose of this feature is to help users discover suitable products through conversational or natural-language-style search rather than relying entirely on manual browsing.
+Create a Rule Based AI Product Finder capable of intelligently discovering products without requiring any external machine learning services or third party AI APIs.
+That's why this feature was introduced to allow the user to find products that might be suitable for them, instead of having to do it by manually searching.

 The AI finder must:

-* Accept natural language input so users can describe what they need using conversational or everyday language.
+* Allow natural language input to the system to enable users to describe what they need in their natural or conversational language.
-* Detect category intent by identifying whether users are searching for laptops, teleprompters, accessories, or related products.
+* Identify category intent or segment intent, which is a user's search intent for laptops, teleprompters, accessories, and/or products.
 * Identify price-based conditions so users can search according to affordability and budget preferences.
 * Detect feature-related keywords that indicate technical requirements or intended use cases.
 * Recognize brand preferences whenever users specify manufacturers or preferred technology providers.